codingMustache/codingMustache/README.md

 ## Joke of the Day

-When is a door not a door?
-When it's ajar.
+Have you heard about the film "Constipation", you probably haven't because it's not out yet.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. Utah Teapot
+ 1. Region 2
- 2. Tennessee Teapot
+ 2. Region 3
- 3. 3D Teapot
+ 3. Region 4
- 4. Pixar Teapot
+ 4. Region 1

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Region 3
 </details>